Growth Through Franchised Versus Company Owned Units

 Deciding between franchise or company owned growth stymies thousands of successful business owners.
 It’s a perplexing issue, but for examination here’s some food for thought.

-No business should be franchised if the system is not currently productive.
+Only a successful business should be franchised.
 A business without a firm system locked in concrete is not a good franchise candidate.
 Of course, tweaks required to sharpen all businesses are never a negative.

 Franchisees are not employees.
 They cannot be viewed as such, but if they are viewed in such a way, that attitude will ruin relationships.
 A ‘commander in chief’ attitude works in company owned systems, but not in franchising.
 Good relationships are the backbone of successful franchising.
 One must understand their personality and personal management style.

 Franchising in and of itself is just another form of distribution.
 Products and services best managed in a tight geographic space and demanding corporate attention lean toward corporate style.
-Large geographic spaces might be better left to franchised outlets.
-Not only should franchisees provide their own capital for expansion.
-They should be able to provide personnel management assets as well.
+People management also needs assessment.